lislis/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 # What is even the idea behind RailsGirls?

-* Everyone benefits form diversity
+* Everyone benefits from diversity
 * RailsGirls contributes by closing the gender gap in tech
 * Throw free workshops and hackdays for women